 Pro Carton’ members are the biggest companies in Europe producing and converting cartonboard.
 They also publish some great media, such as Inspire magazine, Renewable Future Podcast, Unfolded magazine and Board magazine.
 We offer a wide range of publications on sustainability, consumer behaviour and the benefits of cartonboard packaging, take a look!

 4) Start working on your idea

 Pick up a piece of cartonboard and start working on your first prototype!
 You can even start with a piece of paper or with cartonboard boxes from your groceries at home.
 It’s really as simple as that.
-Maybe your teacher can set up an online group to exchange ideas and discuss issues or even better, arrange Skype group calls to discuss and share your designs.
-Luckily we live in a digitalised world which offers many possibilities!
+Maybe your teacher can set up an online group to exchange ideas and discuss issues or even better, arrange Skype/Zoom group calls to discuss and share your designs.
+Luckily we live in a digitalised world that offers many possibilities!